- 65 Mario Capecchi Drive, Salt Lake City, Utah,84132 801-585-6641

 Overview

-- Canalicular lacerations are breaks (interruptions) in the normal tear duct drainage system.
-If not repaired promptly, tearing will usually lead to.
+• Canalicular lacerations are breaks (interruptions) in the normal tear duct drainage system.
+If not repaired promptly, tearing will usually result.

-- Tension, from trauma such as a blow from the fist, can lead to in an eyelid laceration which involves the canalicular system.
+• Tension, from trauma such as a blow from the fist, can result in an eyelid laceration which involves the canalicular system.

 1. Lacrimal Gland